 The Writing Requirement at Johns Hopkins

 In order to encourage excellence in writing across disciplines, the university requires all undergraduates to take a number of writing-intensive (W) courses.
-Complete information about writing-intensive (W) courses can be found on the Expository Writing Program website.
+Complete information about writing-intensive (W) courses can be found on the University Writing Program website.